 Looking to future economic development in Taiwan, in response to the emerging industries, new technologies, and new life trends at home and abroad, the government will implement the Forward-looking Infrastructure Development Program to advance overall local development along with regional balance.
-The program includes 8 areas: safe and convenient "Railway Projects", "Water Management" in response to climate change, "Green Energy" to promote environmental sustainability, "Digital Infrastructure" to build up a smart nation, "Urban and Rural Projects" to balance regional development, "Child Care Facilities" in response to reduced fertility, "Food Safety", and "Talent Cultivation to Promote Employment", which together will lay the foundation for Taiwan's development for the next 30 years.
+The program includes 8 areas: safe and convenient "Railway Projects", "Water Management" in response to climate change, "Green Energy" to promote environmental sustainability, "Digital Infrastructure" to build up a smart nation, "Urban and Rural Projects" to balance regional development, "Child Care Facilities" in response to reduced fertility, "Food Safety", and "Talent Cultivation to Promote Employment," which together will lay the foundation for Taiwan's development for the next 30 years.

-The program aims to position the government in a leading role in stimulating the economy, accelerating Taiwan's economic transformation and ascension, enhancing long-term competitiveness and drafting a blueprint for happiness in Taiwan's people.
-By sharing the products of expanded infrastructure development with the people, the program seeks to create a new Taiwan.
-According to the Special Act for Forward-Looking Infrastructure promulgated by the President on July 7, 2017, the program was granted a special budget of NT\$420 billion over a four-year period.
-On July 2, 2020, the Legislative Yuan approved a construction budget of NT\$420 billion for the subsequent four-year period.
-The program will invest a special budget of NT\$770 billion in four phases across 2017 to 2024.
-NT\$ 107.1 billion, NT\$ 222.9 billion, NT\$ 229.8 billion and NT\$ 209.8 billion were allocated for the first phase (September 2017 to December 2018), second phase (2019 to 2020), third phase (2021 to 2022) and the fourth phase (2023 to 2024), respectively.
-The first and second phase drove a respective increase in real GDP from NT\$106.7 to 120.9 billion and NT\$ 283.2 to 301.9 billion.
-The fourth phase is expected to drive real GDP growth from NT\$285.1 to 350.5 billion.
+This program aims to provide economic stimulus to accelerate Taiwan's economic transformation, enhance long-term competitiveness, and create a better quality of life for its citizens.
+Through expanded infrastructure development, the program will continue to renew and revitalize Taiwan.
+In accordance with the Special Act for Forward-Looking Infrastructure promulgated by the President on July 7, 2017, a special budget of NT\$ 420 billion was prepared for a four-year program.
+The Legislative Yuan approved the budget on July 2, 2020, and the construction budget of NT\$ 420 billion for the next four-year period was also implemented.
+Under this program, a special budget of NT\$ 559.8 billion was invested in three phases from 2017 through to 2022.
+Investments during the first phase (September 2017 to December 2018), second phase (2019 to 2020), and third phase (2021 to 2022) amount to a total of NT\$107.1 billion, NT\$ 222.9 billion, and NT\$ 229.8 billion respectively.
+Real GDP and nominal GDP are expected to grow as a result by NT\$ 470.5 billion and NT\$ 506.5 billion respectively over the next four years, adding an extra 0.1% growth on average to real GDP each year.